 DI 24510.061 Summary Conclusions and Narrative Statement of Mental RFC

-To assure a comprehensive assessment of mental RFC, the SSA-4734-F4-SUP requires the MC first to record preliminary conclusions about the effect of the impairment(s) on each of four general areas of mental function (described in B.1-4 below), then to prepare a narrative statement of mental RFC.
+To assure a comprehensive assessment of mental RFC, the SSA-4734-F4-SUP requires the medical or psychological consultant (MC/PC) first to record preliminary conclusions about the effect of the impairment(s) on each of four general areas of mental function (described in B.1-4 below), then to prepare a narrative statement of mental RFC.

 B. Operating Policy